spicata/obsidiannotes-v.2/content/Bio Body Reponse Notes.md

 title: "Bio Body Reponse Notes"
 ---
 ## Inflammation/Inflammatory Response
 - Skin is broken.
 Non-specific immune response occurs.
-THis is an example of mechanical damage.
+This is an example of mechanical damage.
 - Specialised leucocytes, **mast cells**, are activated and cause ***several chemicals*** to be released, such as:
 	- **histamine**:
 		- Increases blood flow to the area through vasodilation.